TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go to [examples](Interview_examples).

+❕ If the text could belong to the "Questions from our readers" section, i.e. texts where the author writes to a doctor or another expert to help him/her regarding a specific concern, and the expert publishes the question and the answer, annotate it as [Correspondence](#correspondence), not Interview.
+In contrast to the Interview, these texts consists only of one question (the reader's question) and one answer (the expert's answer), not multiple questions and answers.

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Forum